Think there’s nothing to do in Dayton?

 40. Shop and dine at 2nd Street Market.
 Visit your local growers, bakers, artisans and culinary specialists at the one and only 2nd Street Market.

 42. Try a Zombie Dogz gourmet hot dog.
 This famous Dayton food institution started out as a food truck then turned into a brick-and-mortar store near the University of Dayton campus.
-You can still catch the food truck at some of the area’s biggest festivals.
-These hot dogs are legit.
-You can’t go wrong with the Calling in Dead (housemade white truffle mac’n’cheese topped with parmesan garlic cracker crumbs).
+You can’t go wrong with the Calling in Dead (housemade white truffle mac’n’cheese topped with Parmesan garlic cracker crumbs).

 43. Visit one of Dayton’s specialty museums.
 Check out the Packard Museum dedicated to extravagant, gleaming masterpieces of transportation.
 At the Dayton International Peace Museum, kids will fall in love with the Children’s Room that’s decked out with games and instruments.
 Not a kid?
 No worries.
 Stop by and tour the exhibits, recline on cozy couches and curl up with a good book.